Device certificates

 Auto registration

-The user for the device will be created during the first MQTT call, if a device certificate is derived from a trusted certificate which was uploaded to the Cumulocity IoT platform with a flag autoRegistrationEnabled with a value of true.
+The user for the device will be created during the first MQTT call, if a device certificate is derived from a trusted certificate which was uploaded to the Cumulocity platform with a flag autoRegistrationEnabled with a value of true.
 Auto-registration must be activated for the uploaded certificate.
 If auto-registration is not activated it is required to use the bulk registration (see below).
 To manage the auto registration field of uploaded certificates in the UI refer to Managing trusted certificates.

 The device_user will be created when the API is called for the first time, provided: